nskatti1/Fast-Robots/docs/lab3.rst

    :width: 50%
    :alt: Battery-Powered Artemis

-2. Using the Arduino library manager, install the SparkFun VL53L1X 4m laser distance sensor library
+Task 2:  Using the Arduino library manager, install the SparkFun VL53L1X 4m laser distance sensor library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
  I followed the directions opened **Sketch → Include Library → Manage Libraries** in the Arduino IDE and searched for **SparkFun VL53L1X 4m** to install it